-It's well known that weight and overall health can contribute to anxiety.
+It's well known that an individual’s health, including their weight, can contribute to or exacerbate anxiety.
 In fact, inactivity is one of the most common mistakes for those living with anxiety symptoms.
-Exercise reduces muscle tension, releases neurotransmitters that boost mood, burn away stress hormone, and help your body function properly – all of which are important for living with anxiety.
-Those that don't exercise become more prone to developing anxiety, which is why many with anxiety have weigh management issues.
+Exercise reduces muscle tension, releases neurotransmitters that boost mood, burn away stress hormone, and help your body function properly - all of which are important for maintaining low levels of anxiety or avoiding anxiety altogether.
+Those who don't exercise become more prone to developing anxiety.
+Statistics have shown that many with anxiety have weight management issues.

 What you may not realize is that many of those living with anxiety also appear to have weight loss.
 Weight loss isn't necessarily an "anxiety symptom," but there does appear to be a significant number of people that lose weight with anxiety.